alanzhang03/personal-portfolio/README.md

 ## Features
 - **Interactive UI**: Utilizes React for a dynamic and responsive user interface.
-- **Backend API**: Developed with Node.js to handle data management and server-side logic.
+- **Backend API**: Developed with Node.js to handle data management and server-side logic (contact me page).
 - **Portfolio Sections**: Includes sections for projects, about me, skills, and contact information.

 ## Technologies Used